-As an Anytime Anywhere Learning (AAL) school, we can connect netbooks and handheld devices to the internet.
+As a school with access to the Anytime Anywhere Learning (AAL) network, we can connect netbooks and handheld devices to the internet.
 We are a Bring Your Own Device (BYOD) school, therefore pupils in specific classes will have the opportunity to bring in their own device from home in order to enhance their learning.
 The classes using BYOD will be allocated on an annual basis.
 You can find out more about this West Lothian initiative in our AAL Policy.
+This fosters effective home school links, whilst promoting safe and responsible use of the devices which pupils already access in their home environments.